palkerecsenyi/geofirestore-js/README.md

 ## Limitations & Considerations

 Internally GeoFirestore creates multiple geohashes around a requested area.
-It queries them and furter calculations on the seperate results are done within the libary.
+It queries them and further calculations on the separate results are done within the library.
 Because of this the additional filtering methods such as `orderBy`, `startAt` and `endAt` can not be passed though GeoFirestore to [Cloud Firestore](https://firebase.google.com/docs/firestore/) at this time.

 ### Data Structure